Juan-Jones/blogsphere/content/blog/freelancer-websites-and-resources.md

 Want to increase your income?
 Start searching for additional freelance platforms.
 By using more platforms you can generate leads, build your reputation, and boost your income.
 Here are a few to get started:

 - BloggingPro Job Board: Focused on blogging and content creation, BloggingPro lists freelance writing opportunities.
-BloggingPro.com is one of the most reliable resources to find work.
 Here, on-demand workers can find updated job boards that post freelance writing jobs, blog writing jobs, and paid blogging jobs every day.
 - Clearvoice: You can expand your network with Clearvoice quickly.
 Being that this company partner with top brands nationwide, it's easy to grow!
 Here you can set your own rates.
 - Freelance writers can earn big with Constant Content.
 There are several authors who have written over 10,000 articles.
 On average, writers earn up to $250 per article.
 - At Creativecircle you can find full-time jobs, short-term assignments, or projects.
 However, you must fill out an application to qualify.